KxSystems/docs/docs/wp/disaster-floods/index.md

 -   Gauged
 -   Perfect Forecasts

-The dictionary contained the different feature columns required to make up the above datasets for each of the monthly (`M`) and time to peak (`P`) models.
+The dictionary contained the different feature columns created above along with the basin characteristics required to make up the above datasets for each of the monthly (`M`) and time to peak (`P`) models.

 ```q
 fc:{x where x in y}    / find column